creohn/twentyseventeen-child/README.md

 # twentytwentyfour-child
-Child theme for the twentytwentyfour WordPress theme used for creohn.de
+Child theme for the twentytwentyfour WordPress theme used for https://creohn.de